Disease ecology seasonal research assistant

 Primary responsibilities (one or more of):

-- Coordinate field logistics and entry of data management with a field crew of 2-4 assistants.
+• Coordinate field logistics and data management with a field crew of 2-3 assistants.

 Requirements:

 Applicants should have a keen interest in disease ecology/environmental health/epidemiology/public health, have strong leadership and communication skills, and be highly organized with legible handwriting.
 A valid U.S. driver’s license and clean driving record is required.
-Experience with tick, mosquito, small mammal, and identification, as well as with public outreach are desirable.
-This may be a fieldwork intensive position, so RAs must be in good physical condition and be capable of working in unfavorable environmental conditions (e.g. rain, heat, tick-infested habitat).
-The Eco-epidemiology of Zoonotic Diseases is committed to diversity, equity, and inclusion.
-All are encouraged to apply.
+Experience with mosquito sampling, as well as with public outreach are desirable but not required.
+This may be a fieldwork intensive position, so RAs must be in good physical condition and be capable of working in unfavorable environmental conditions (e.g. rain, heat), but we will adjust working hours depending on weather conditions.

 This is a full-time, temporary, and seasonal position beginning in May and ending in August 2023; exact dates are somewhat negotiable.